 IDEA's comprehensive understanding of democracy.
 The Indices turn a broad range of empirical indicators from various data sets into measures of different aspects (attributes, and subattributes; see Figure I.1) of democracy that can be used to evaluate the state of democracy at the global, regional and national levels.
 The Indices can also help stakeholders, such as policymakers, researchers and civil society actors, in their analysis of trends related to different aspects of democracy and to identify priority policy areas.
-The Global State of Democracy 2019: Addressing the Ills, Reviving the Promise (International IDEA 2019) is an example of how the GSoD Indices can be used to track trends in democratic development.
-The GSoD Indices, which were constructed for the first time in 2017 and then updated in 2018, cover the 163 independent countries with a population of more than one million that existed in the period 1975-2019.
+The Global State of Democracy 2021 (International IDEA 2021) is an example of how the GSoD Indices can be used to track trends in democratic development.
+Version 5 of the GSoD Indices (2021) cover the 166 independent countries in the period 1975-2020.
 The Indices are composite measures based on 116 indicators from different kinds of extant data sources.
 These indicators are assigned to the different subattributes in the conceptual framework and combined into the GSoD Indices using either item-response theory (IRT) modelling, Bayesian factor analysis (BFA) or mathematical operations such as multiplication and averaging.
 A key feature of the methodology is that it generates uncertainty estimates for each index, which allows users of the data set to assess whether the differences in scores over time and across countries are significant.